eduarbo/pacmux/README.md

     # type this in terminal
     $ tmux source-file ~/.tmux.conf

-Now, you should now be able to use the new format strings.
+Now, you should be able to use the new format strings.

 ## Usage

-This plugin enables 4 new format strings to give your status line a Pac-Man look.
+This plugin enables 4 new format strings to give your status line a `Pᗣᗧ·•·MᗣN` look.
 All of them are available for the Tmux options `status-left`, `status-right`, `window-status-format` and `window-status-current-format`.